 And so, to oncology consultant Dr Sharon Armstrong; Susan, Trish and the team in PRI Oncology day Ward; Lesley at reception; Drs Matthews and Sneddon at Glover Street Practice; Mr Pitsinis the surgeon; Sarah Martin CPN and the amazing Claire from Macmillan Nurses – we are forever in your debt.And so, to oncology consultant Dr Sharon Armstrong; Susan, Trish and the team in PRI oncology day ward; Lesley at reception; Drs Matthews and Sneddon at Glover Street Practice; Mr Pitsinos the surgeon; Sarah Martin CPN and the amazing Claire from Macmillan Nurses – we are forever in your debt.

 The ambulance was with us within 25 minutes, meaning the potentially horrendous long-term effects have been limited.
-This, alongside her own determination and the gentle encouragement of a dedicated team of nurses, physios and OTs, has slowly but surely allowed her to regain movement and core skills.
+This, alongside her own determination and the gentle encouragement of a dedicated team of nurses, physios and OTs, slowly but surely allowed her to regain movement and core skills.

-Without exception, these wonderful people have made this terrible ordeal easier and more comfortable; there is a level of care we all hope for and expect from the NHS, but on any day of the week someone goes over and above this to make my mum’s life better.
-It is these countless small things that make the difference between good care and great care – and we have witnessed many examples in the stroke unit.
+Without exception, these wonderful people made this terrible ordeal easier and more comfortable; there is a level of care we all hope for and expect from the NHS, but on any day of the week someone went over and above this to make my mum’s life better.
+It is these countless small things that make the difference between good care and great care – and we witnessed many examples in the stroke unit.

 And so, to the paramedics who arrived quickly enough to make a difference, to Bernie, Keith and the whole team in PRI Stroke Unit; Morag, Lynne and Karen in physiotherapy and OT; Dr Ross her consultant; and the ward assistants and catering team – thank you for making our worry a little less and our heartache a bit more manageable.And so, to the paramedics who arrived quickly enough to make a difference, to Bernie, Keith and the whole team in PRI Stroke Unit; Morag, Lynne and Karen in physiotherapy and OT; Dr Ross her consultant; and the ward assistants and catering team – thank you for making our worry a little less, and our heartache a bit more manageable.